Home > Getting Started – Tips and Best Practices

 It is advised that before redirecting your visitor to another page for the first time that you warn them about it.
 It is not common but some people might think that you have “hacked” them.
 Superpowers need to be used cautiously!!!

 Sometimes you’re just not the right person to answer that question, or maybe you’re badly in need of a bio break!
 It’s as simple as two button clicks.
-Just hit the [Transfer] button in the top right corner:
+Just hit the [Transfer] button in the lower left corner:

 Then choose from the available agents.